calyxir/calyx/docs/running-calyx/interpreter.md

         interp/tests/control/if.futil

 In particular, the interpreter does not currently support the [invoke][] command.
-To run the interpreter on a program that uses `invoke`s, you must first run the `compile-invoke` pass before interpreting the program.
+To run the interpreter on a program that uses `invoke`, you must first run the `compile-invoke` pass before interpreting the program.

 [fud]: fud/index.md
 [invoke]: ../lang/ref.md#invoke